Lenormju/europython2025-recap/README.md

 * Wednesday
   * 09h30 - You don’t have to be a compiler engineer to work on Python
+    * interesting, but the talk's message was quite simple : "there are many ways to contribute, and they may be simpler than you expect"
   * 10h45 - Design Pressure: The Invisible Hand That Shapes Your Code
+    * @Julien : replay at Kaizen
-  * 10h45 - Teamwork makes the dream work
+  * 10h45 - ~~Teamwork makes the dream work~~
   * 10h45 - Myths and fairy tales around Python performance
+    * very interesting, made clear what are the problems caused by Python's extreme dynamicity
+    * at the end, Antonio Cuni presented what he thinks is the way towards a more efficient Python, and this bold direction he started to follow by implementing a proof-of-concept language `SPy`
   * 11h40 - Inside the Black Box: The Anatomy of Virtual Environments
+    * interesting, mostly the comparison between CPython's and uv's venvs
+    * just a description of what they contain, no real insight on their role in the current ecosystem
   * 12h20 - Building my own (accurate!)
 Spotify Wrapped
+    * great talk ! actually delivers what its title promised : an actually good and insightful Spotify Wrapped, without much work (for European citizens only, through RGPD)
+    * @Julien : replay at Kaizen for the Data team ?
   * 12h50 - [poster] Exploring LLM latency
+    * intéressant, mais je ne sais pas quoi en tirer
   * 13h50 - Godot & Python: open source in game development
+    * déçevant, juste une démo technique de communication (via socket) avec un serveur qui fait du OpenCV
-  * 13h50 - How to contribute to Python docs in your own language
+  * 13h50 - ~~How to contribute to Python docs in your own language~~
-  * 14h30 - Typing at scale: statically type-checking a large codebase
+  * 14h30 - ~~Typing at scale: statically type-checking a large codebase~~
+    * @JULIEN : replay (personnel ?)
   * 14h30 - Bridging the gap: Viewing your project through a downstream packager's lens
+    * une collection de bonnes pratiques pour faciliter la vie des packagers, mais souvent en contradiction avec les bonnes pratiques de dev, donc y'a pas de bonne solution
+    * surtout pertinent pour les OSS maintainers qui ont leurs projets packagés downstream
-  * 14h30 - The Evolution of Advanced Python Monitoring
+  * 14h30 - ~~The Evolution of Advanced Python Monitoring~~
   * 15h25 - Type Hints in Real-World Projects: Maintenance & Improvement
+    * la salle était pleine, j'ai été obligé de regarde rle livestream
+    * nouvelle features en 3.13 : `TypeGuard` et `TypeIs`, backportées dans `typing_extensions`
+    * nouvelle syntaxe pour `list`, `dict`, `Optional`, ... (upgrade par `Ruff` ou `pyupgrade`)
+    * éviter raw `# type: ignore` et rajouter `[attr-defined]`, et `typing.Any`
+    * cf son talk à l'EuroPython 2024, pour les décorateurs penser à `ParamSpec` et `Concatenate`
   * 16h05 - The FastAPI-Postgres stack you've been waiting for
   * 16h45 - Building a large SaaS AI product with Python: The tale of three ecosystems
   * 17h30 - Python quiz